Mental Health Career Paths: Counseling vs Therapy vs Psychology

 What do psychiatrists do?

-The American Psychiatric Association (APA) reviews that psychiatrists are educated and trained on a medical route to focus on diagnosis, treatment, and prevention or mental, emotional, and behavioral disorders which include physical aspects of psychological concerns.
-Oftentimes, psychiatrists will prescribe medications in combination with the therapy that they offer.
+The American Psychiatric Association (APA) states that psychiatrists are physicians who are educated and trained through a medical pathway to focus on diagnosis, treatment, and prevention of mental, emotional, and behavioral disorders, which include physical aspects of psychological concerns.
+Often, psychiatrists prescribe medications in combination with the therapy they offer.

 Education Requirements for Psychiatrists